MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-professional/manage-leads-sales-professional.md

 manager: annbe
 ---

-# Manage leads in Dynamics 365 Sales Professional
+# Create and manage leads in Dynamics 365 Sales Professional

 In Dynamics 365 Sales Professional, leads are potential sales.
 In other words, a lead is a potential customer who must be qualified or disqualified as a sales opportunity.
 When a lead is qualified, it can be converted to an opportunity, account, or contact.